simul/simul.github.io/ref/simul/base.md

 | Include: | Base/Base.h |

-Base is the base library, containing simple data structures, macros and other useful things.
+Base is the base library, containing simple data structures, macros and other useful things.<br>

 Classes and Structures